tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 The content can be stored in GitHub, GitLab, or BitBucket.
 Netlify CMS provides a CMS layer over your project using a React-based wrapper.

 Netlify CMS also integrates with [Netlify](#netlify), which is a popular hosting and deployment service for static site projects.

+{: .tip}
+Which tool should you use?
+I provide some more concrete recommendations in [Which tool to choose for API docs -- my recommendations](pubapis_which_tool_to_choose.html).